Choose from a variety of Seneca Lake vacation and cabin rentals. Seneca Lake is located in the Finger Lakes region of Upstate New York State.

 Seneca Lake is home to awe-inspiring views, stunning nature trails, and adventure.
 You can find popular Finger Lakes wineries, including Belhurst Castle and Winery, Three Brothers Wineries and Estates, Fox Run Vineyards, and more, which are perfect for visiting year-round and sampling the region’s wines.
 There are also breathtaking state and local parks teeming with waterfalls to explore.

-Seneca Lake itself is located in the Finger Lakes region of New York State.
-It is actually the largest of the Finger Lakes by volume and the second largest by length, falling only to nearby Cayuga Lake.
-The Finger Lakes region is one of the top New York destinations for a relaxing getaway, and Seneca Lake easily tops the list.
+It is actually the largest of the Finger Lakes by volume and the second-largest by length, falling only to nearby Cayuga Lake.
+The Finger Lakes region is one of the top New York vacation destinations for a relaxing getaway, and Seneca Lake easily tops the list.

 Geneva: Geneva, NY is a town located on the northern tip of Seneca Lake.
 It’s the largest town on the lake, but that’s not saying much as it boasts a population less than 15,000.
 You’ll still experience a small town vibe and it’s the perfect place to set up for your Seneca Lake vacation due to its close proximity to the major interstate that cuts horizontally through the state.
 If you want to enjoy time on the lake and still have easy access to popular Finger Lakes wine tours and a bit more civilization, Geneva is a great Seneca Lake destination for you.